-One of the main ingredients in bone broth, gelatin (another name for collagen broth) has been recommended for hundreds of years to soothe digestion.
+One of the main ingredients in bone broth, gelatin (another name for collagen) has been recommended for hundreds of years to soothe digestion.

 Doctors ages ago would recommend a broth of gelatin to treat all kinds of illnesses where the stomach or skin was involved.
 These days, researchers have found that gelatin protects the inner lining of the intestines, making it helpful for leaky gut and many ailments potentially caused by leaky gut.